amitxv/PC-Tuning/docs/physical-setup.md

 ## Stability, Hardware Clocking and Thermal Performance

 Ensure that all of your hardware is stable before configuring a new operating system as unstable hardware can lead to crashes, data corruption, worse performance and irreversible damage to hardware.
-There are many tools to test different components and algorithms vary between tools which is why it is important to use a range of them for a sufficient amount of time (non-exhaustive list of recommended tools are listed below).
+There are many tools to test different components and algorithms vary between tools which is why it is important to use a range of them for a sufficient amount of time (a non-exhaustive list of recommended tools are listed below).

 - Use [HWiNFO](https://www.hwinfo.com) to monitor system sensors.
 A higher polling interval can help to identify sudden spikes but not transients on a microsecond scale as an example.
 Avoid running while benchmarking as it has the potential to reduce the reliability of results